chinnuakash-spec/Delta-demo/README.md

 # Delta-demo
-the demo tutorial of Git &amp; Git-hub
+the demo tutorial of Git &amp; Git-hub.